TekkaGB/P3R-Mod-Menu/README.md

 - Social Link Editing
 - Social Stat Editing
 - Persona Editing
-- Party Editing

 ## Known Issues
-- Mod Menu is unavailable until you are first able to open the Mail menu on 4/22
+- Mod Menu is unavailable in the overworld until you are first able to open the Mail menu on 4/22
-- Mod Menu is also unavailable within dungeons since you're unable to open the Mail menu there